Android (operating system): Development

 Android is developed by Google until the latest changes and updates are ready to be released, at which point the source code is made available to the Android Open Source Project (AOSP), an open source initiative led by Google.
 The first source code release happened as part of the initial release in 2007.
 All releases are under the Apache License.

 The AOSP code can be found with minimal modifications on select devices, mainly the former Nexus and current Android One series of devices.
 However, most original equipment manufacturers (OEMs) customize the source code to run on their hardware.

 Android's source code does not contain the device drivers, often proprietary, that are needed for certain hardware components, and does not contain the source code of Google Play Services, which many apps depend on.
-As a result, most Android devices, including Google's own, ship with a combination of free and open source and proprietary software, with the software required for accessing Google services falling into the latter category.
+As a result, most Android devices, including Google's own, ship with a combination of free and open source and proprietary software, with the software required for accessing Google services often falling into the latter category.
 In response to this, there are some projects that build complete operating systems based on AOSP as free software, the first being CyanogenMod (see section Open-source community below).